 If the investigator doubts about the data exchange through the Bluetooth then, the information regarding the Bluetooth is available from;

-Details of file shared are available from;
+Details of files shared are available from;

 /Library/Preferences/SystemConfiguration/com.apple.smb.server.plist